-Achieving regulatory reform

-We remain committed to working towards a new regulatory environment that is pro-investment, pro-consumer, pro-innovation and pro-competition.
-That is the kind of environment that we believe is good for our business, our shareholders, our customers and the Australian telecommunications industry overall.
-We will continue to invest considerable time and resources in a dialogue with policy-making and regulatory authorities seeking to achieve a regulatory environment that safeguards shareholder investments in next-generation networks and services.
+Achieving regulatory reform We remain committed to working towards a new regulatory environment that is pro-investment, pro-const pro-innovation and pro-competition.
+That is the kind of environment that we believe is good for our business shareholders, our customers and the Australian telecommunications industry overall.
+We will continue to i considerable time and resources in a dialogue with policy-making and regulatory authorities seeking to achi regulatory environment that safeguards shareholder investments in next-generation networks and services. s, our nvest